ckunte/m-one/inc/reac.typ

 = Mapping dynamics

 While sifting through some of my files yesterday, I found a spread-sheet using Gaussian elimination technique, refreshing old memories.
-In 2004, we were engineering a #smallcaps[spar] + topside --- the first of its kind for the region.
+In 2004, we were engineering a SPAR + topside --- the first of its kind for the region.
 For transport, we designed the topside to straddle atop two lean barges --- like a catamaran.
-This enabled the topside to be floated over, and mate with the #smallcaps[spar].
+This enabled the topside to be floated over, and mate with the SPAR.

 We quickly realised that the catamaran arrangement was a stiffness hog for the topside during tow (racking moments resulting from quartering seas) --- driving the need for more steel in the topside, far more than in its in-service conditions.#footnote[Michael Luo's US 8312828 B2 patent, _Pre-loading to reduce loads and save steel on topsides and grillage of catamaran systems_, describes the measures we took to save steel.]